What nominal width means

 - 61 millimeters and above: very wide

-How a condom should fit
+How a good fit should feel

 Are condom sizes the same worldwide